 Serving Suggestions

-You can serve reverse sear steak with any side dish you would typically serve with a steak, such as mashed cauliflower, arugula salad, steamed broccoli, or jicama fries.
+You can serve reverse sear steak with any side dish you would typically serve with a steak, such as haricot verts, mashed cauliflower, arugula salad, steamed broccoli, or jicama fries.

 For a more elaborate side dish, I recommend green beans almondine, green beans with bacon, or creamed spinach.

-If you have sauteed onions or caramelized onions (or if you have the patience to make them), they make an excellent topping for steaks, as do sauteed mushrooms.
+If you have sauteed onions or caramelized onions (or if you have the patience to make them), they make the perfect topping for steaks, as do these sauteed mushrooms.

 Recipe Card